javireina/C-or-Arduino-Gnuplot/readme.txt

       Connect-> go to 'Connection' foldable on the top > file capture > start; go to the same folder where the gnuplot script is and name your file 'data.csv'
 3rd - Adapt the gnuplot script-> Open 'plot2.p' with the notepad, adjust the xrange to your date (don't worry, it is in autoscale)
 4th - Open wgnuplot.exe
-      Change the directory-> write the command: cd 'C:\gnuplotexamples' Load the plot file-> write the command: load "plot2.p"
+      Change the directory-> write the command: cd 'C:\gnuplotexamples' (put your actual directory) Load the plot file-> write the command: load "plot2.p"